 - Record your Daydreams and Night Dreams, Synchronous events, and Intuitive messages

-- Develop and document our rituals and practices.
-Some refer to this as their “book of shadows.”
+- Develop and document your own rituals and spiritual practices.
+Some refer to this as their book of shadows.

-- Set a reminder to review your journals.
-You will spot trends is if you check your documents.
+- Set a reminder to review your journals, once a month is a good timeframe.
+You will spot trends when you re-read.

 Learning how to journal for self-care and spiritual development is the first lesson of spiritual exploration.
-There are many different uses and different types of journals.
+You need to be healthy.
+There are many uses and different types of journals.
 No matter what you call them, they are one of the best tools for your journey.
 Use the list of spiritual journal ideas to enhance your path.